DevOops WriteupHow to resolve HTB DevOops

 1 2 3 4 5 6 7 8 9

 <?xml version="1.0" encoding="ISO-8859-1"?> <!DOCTYPE foo [ <!ELEMENT foo ANY > <!ENTITY xxe SYSTEM "file:///etc/passwd" >]> <post> <Author>johnarmas</Author> <Subject>hola</Subject> <heading>Reminder</heading> <Content>&xxe;</Content> </post>

-With this we can retrieve the content of /etc/passwd from the web server and test for XXE injection, we can do it by manually upload the file or using a proxy like burpsuite and send the request to the repeater like in this example
+With this, we can retrieve the content of /etc/passwd from the web server and test for XXE injection.
+We can do it by manually uploading the file or using a proxy like burpsuite and sending the request to the repeater, like in this example:

 What to do next?
-When we uploaded our first XML file on the response we can see that the file is stored on /home/roosa/deploy/src, with this information we could retreive the user flag, usually this file is on /home/roosa/user.txt, and modifying our XXE we can do it but what about remote code execution?
+When we uploaded our first XML file, we could see from the response that the file is stored on /home/roosa/deploy/src.
+With this information, we could retrieve the user flag.
+Usually, this file is on /home/roosa/user.txt, and modifying our XXE we could do it, but what about remote code execution?

-In our scans we saw the port 22 open so maybe we could retrieve a private key to access the server with ssh.
+In our scans, we saw port 22 is open, so maybe we could retrieve a private key to access the server with ssh.

 We save the content in a file and change the permissions to 0600 to be able to use it with ssh without trouble.

 I like nano, but it could be with any other text editor.
 Then, we access the server with those credentials.

 1 2 3